As a member of the Etsy affiliate program and an Amazon Associate, I earn from qualifying purchases.

 With fattier treats, like salmon, I usually store them in an airtight container in the fridge as fats spoil faster than lean proteins.

-For longer-lasting storage, you can freeze for up to 3 months.
+For longer-lasting storage, you can also freeze your dehydrated treats.
 I prefer to vacuum seal treats going into my freezer to preserve their best quality.

 Try to keep your slices as uniform as possible.